cogeotiff/rio-tiler/docs/colormap.md

 Rio-tiler includes many colormaps, some derived from Matplotlib and some custom ones that are commonly used with raster data.

-You can load one of rio-tiler's default colormap using `rio_tiler.colormap.cmap` object, and then pass it to `rio_tiler.utils.render`:
+You can load one of `rio-tiler`'s default colormaps from the `rio_tiler.colormap.cmap` object, and then pass it to `rio_tiler.utils.render`:

 ```python